What happened? TK

 President Trump and the psycho formerly known as Little Rocket Man have concluded their summit conference in Singapore.
-Their time together included a working lunch resulting in a signed an anexorically skinny agreement with a provision committing North Korea to “complete denuclearization” (text here).
+Their time together included a working lunch resulting in a signed an anorexically skinny agreement with a provision committing North Korea to “complete denuclearization” (text here).
 President Trump followed up with a press conference (text here).
 My daughter Eliana followed the proceedings as the pool reporter on the scene.
 Eliana’s account for Politico (with Nahal Toosi and Nancy Cook) is here.

 In the trade, reporters mark the gaps in a story in process with the initials TK (to come).
 The substantive details of the agreement are entirely TK.